 - (1) Demographic Characteristics:

 - (a) American Indian/Alaskan Native

 - (b) Poverty/Low Income

 - (c) Teen Parents

 - (d) Non-English Speaking or Recent Immigrant

 - (e) Enrolled in WorkFirst/TANF

-- (2) Adverse Experiences

-- (a) Prior Child Welfare System Involvement

-- (b) Intimate Partner Violence

-- (c) Familial History or current experience with Substance Use, including Tobacco

-- (d) Caregiver Mental Illness

-- (e) Current and Previously Incarcerated Parents

-- (f) Homeless/Unstable Housing

-- (3) Other Characteristics

-- (a) Caregivers with Low Educational Attainment

-- (b) Caregivers with Developmental Delays or Disabilities

-- (c) Caregiver currently or formerly in the Military

-- (d) Children with Developmental Delays or Disabilities, especially those not linked with early intervention services
+- (2) Adverse Experiences - (a) Prior Child Welfare System Involvement - (b) Intimate Partner Violence - (c) Familial History or current experience with Substance Use, including Tobacco - (d) Caregiver Mental Illness - (e) Current and Previously Incarcerated Parents - (f) Homeless/Unstable Housing - (3) Other Characteristics - (a) Caregivers with Low Educational Attainment - (b) Caregivers with Developmental Delays or Disabilities - (c) Caregiver currently or formerly in the Military - (d) Children with Developmental Delays or Disabilities, especially those not linked with early intervention services d.

-- d.
 The Contractor shall prioritize enrollment for participants from the following population groups:

-(1) At least 12 families from the Lummi Nation.
+(1) At least 12 families from the Lummi Tribal Nation

 - e.
-Outreach Efforts: - (1) The Contractor shall create and implement an outreach plan to reach families to be served from among the priority populations. - (2) The Contractor shall document outreach efforts and referral sources for potential and enrolled participant including those who decline services. - (3) Contractor shall provide to DCYF in its quarterly reports description of barriers to reaching the intended populations.
+Outreach Efforts: - (1) The Contractor shall create and implement an outreach plan to reach families to be served from among the priority populations. - (2) The Contractor shall document outreach efforts and referral sources for potential and enrolled participant including those who decline services. - (3) The Contractor shall record outreach and referral sources in the FLO data system. - (4) Contractor shall assess the degree to which outreach efforts are successful in reaching target populations. - (5) Contractor shall provide to DCYF in its quarterly reports description of barriers to reaching the intended populations.
 Any proposals to adapt the priority population shall be supported by community data and approved by DCYF.